-Rianna Croxford, 26, is a multi-award-winning correspondent at BBC News.
-She currently specialises in investigations and regularly reports on domestic and international TV, radio and digital platforms.
-Previously, she worked as the BBC’s Community Affairs correspondent and has also reported for BBC Panorama.
+Rianna Croxford is a multi-award-winning Investigative Correspondent for BBC News and Current Affairs.
+She previously worked as the BBC’s Community Affairs Correspondent and has also reported for BBC Panorama.

-Alongside her work, Rianna has participated in debates and panels on diversity and inclusion in media and higher education.
+Alongside her work, Rianna has participated in debates and panels about online safety and diversity in the media.
 She graduated from Cambridge University with a degree in English Literature in 2017.

 The BBC’s youngest network news correspondent has spoken about the moments the responsibility of telling stories about the human cost of the Covid-19 pandemic “sunk in”...